syncfusion-content/fileformat-docs/File-Formats/PDF/Converting-HTML-to-PDF.md

 ![IEWarning message in the PDF Document](Convert-HTML-To-PDF/htmlconversion_images/IEWarning.png)

-DisableIEWarning API helps to remove the default IE warning from the PDF document, you can also try our Blink or WebKit engines.
+DisableIEWarning API helps to remove the default IE warning from the PDF document, you can also try our ['Blink'](https://help.syncfusion.com/file-formats/pdf/convert-html-to-pdf/blink) or ['WebKit'](https://help.syncfusion.com/file-formats/pdf/convert-html-to-pdf/webkit) engines.

 The following code snippet illustrates how to remove default IE warning message from the PDF document: